Gaetan1098/OS-interrupt-simulator/README.md

 |-- execution1_summary.xlsx  # Example output Excel summary
 |-- test.sh                # Shell script to run the simulator
 |-- external_files.txt      # List of seperate program files
-|-- programX.txt            # Program file that contains instructions and/or creating process children.
+|-- programX.txt            # Program files are used by the simulator to simulate executable programs
 |-- system_status.txt      # PCB Scheduler table, keeping track of partitions, IDs of all processes.
 |-- vector_table.txt       # List of vectors to be accessed by events during execution.
 ```